CousinRicky/POV-Gamma-sRGB/README.md

-# Gamma and the sRGB Keywords in POV-Ray: a Tutorial
+# Gamma and the sRGB Keywords in POV-Ray 3.7: a Tutorial

 ## The Issue